MIDDLEBURY SKI CLUB ALPINE PROGRAM:

-Prerequisites for the Alpine Program are: the ability to ski any terrain at the Snow Bowl, can ride the lift on their own, and be independent during lunch and inside breaks.
-Alpine Program skiers can handle their own equipment, clothing, and eating needs.
+Alpine Program skiers are expected to handle their own equipment, clothing, and eating needs.
 Coaches are always available to help, but athletes need to be self-advocates.

-Coaching fee includes participation in dry-land sessions in the fall and on snow participation.
-Holiday camp is offered a la carte in 2019-20.
+The MSC Athlete Membership fee includes participation in dry-land sessions in the fall and on snow participation.

-New for 2019-20: Members of the Middlebury Ski Club Alpine Program will be grouped by USSA age groups.
+Members of the Middlebury Ski Club Alpine Program will be grouped by USSA age groups.
 This will ensure proper coaching and age specific skill development to ensure a safe and fun skiing environment.
 Who doesn’t love to ski with friends?!
-For members that only sign up for the Middlebury Ski Club Alpine Program, programming will be offered on Saturdays only.

 Late Arrival Policy: Parents of children arriving to the Snow Bowl after the designated start time are responsible for locating their children's group on the mountain so they can officially join the group and ski with their specific coach.
 Under no circumstances will the Middlebury Ski Club be responsible for participants who arrive late and ski on their own, whether they are trying to find their group or not.
 Late arrivals may not be left in the lodge with another Club coach with the expectation that the participant will be connected with his/her group.
 If there is any question, the participant will be asked to wait in the lodge to catch up with their group when they come in for a break or at lunch time.
 The easiest way to avoid this situation is to arrive on time and with enough time to put on equipment!